matt2ology/mgmt117-business-ethics-and-society/chapter-11-ethically-engaging-and-empowering-employees/README.md

+---
+alias: Chapter 11 - Ethically Engaging and Empowering Employees
+---

+# Chapter 11: Ethically Engaging and Empowering Employees

-# Chapter 11 - Learning Objectives
+## Chapter 11 - Learning Objectives

 11.1 Explain the extent and benefits of employee engagement.